Cost-effective medical technologies for supporting infection management

 5

-and back at home
+Discharged and back at home

-What can be done
+What can be done by technology?

 Technology examples:

-Available for download.
+Available to download.

 Download